-A solid option for gamers, though limited if you want to avoid watermarks
+Good for gamers, but limited if you want to avoid watermarks

 Xsplit’s streaming and recording software comes in two flavors: Broadcaster and Gamecaster.
-They’re very similar, but the latter is designed chiefly for gamers, while the latter is a more general-purpose screen recorder.
+They’re very similar, but the latter is designed chiefly for gamers, while the former is a more general-purpose screen recorder.

 Xsplit Broadcaster is a free screen recorder with three tiers: free, personal (for keen streamers), and premium (for commercial use).
 The free edition of places a watermark over recordings over 60fps, or at resolutions higher than 720p.
 That’s a major drawback compared to OBS Studio, but Xsplit’s simple interface might make that compromise worthwhile if you’re only intending to publish to YouTube at standard definition.